mister-404/ce314AssigTwo/report_bb18960.md

-The test and training set gets randomized (shuffled) before the NaiveBayesClassifier gets trained and as such, we can expect different results each time.
+The test and training set gets randomized (shuffled) before the NaiveBayesClassifier gets trained and as such, we can expect different results each time the program is run.

 ## Pre-processing